Understanding the Impact of California AB 685 on Emergency Communication

 How AlertMedia Helps Organizations Meet AB 685 Requirements

-Whether you already have an employee communication plan in place or are actively exploring one, a robust emergency communication system can help any organization meet regulatory requirements established by AB 685 and other forthcoming legislation related to workplace safety.
+Whether you already have an internal communication plan in place or are actively exploring one, a robust emergency communication system can help any organization meet regulatory requirements established by AB 685 and other forthcoming legislation related to workplace safety.

 Below are just a few of the ways that AlertMedia can help you communicate with confidence, keep employees informed, and avoid unnecessary penalties.